ultraio/ultra-discord-uniq-roles-bot/README.md

 Ultra Wallet requires an HTTP(s) server to work with it.

-This starts a Vite Server with local https, and the server without feeding the built pages through the endpoint.
+This starts the server and uses default values for config instead of `.env`

+Development mode may require you to run your own version of client for message signing.
+[Read About Client...](https://github.com/ultraio/ultra-discord-uniq-roles-bot-website/blob/main/README.md) instead of default one provided in `.env.example` under `SIGNING_CNAME`.

 ```
-npm run dev -w packages/server
+npm run dev
 ```

 ## Docker

 These are general purpose docker instructions based off this repository.

-Start by adding your `.env` file to `packages/server/.env`
+Start by creating your `.env` at repository root (near the `Dockerfile`)

 Run the following to start the bot.